-Measure Performance Trend Insight Strategic Priority Theme One: Protecting People From Harm Г1D: Improve inform ation sharing between organisations using ECINs Measure Performance Trend Insight T1D.1 ECINs use August 2019 Update The ECINS Programme is a County wide programme incorporating over 40 stakeholder organisations including al local authorities, Police, Fire service, Health partners.
-Probations, Prisons, Housing and third sector providers.
+T1D: Improve information sharing between organisations using ECINs

+Measure Performance Trend Insight T1D.1 ECINs use August 2019 Update The ECINS Programme is a County wide programme incorporating over 40 stakeholder organisations including all local authorities, Police, Fire service, Health partners, Probations, Prisons, Housing and third sector providers.
 It aims to support vulnerable and complex people and to reduce crime and disorder through improving partnership working by harmonising information sharing processes and integrating them into a single shared system to enable effective insight into the complexity of an individual, the organisations and issues they are connected to and to avoid operational contradiction and silo working around individuals, locations and issues that span different organisational remits.
 Current Position Notts Police currently have 562 active users of ECINs.
-Notts Police have concluded a review of ECINs and have highlighted the following areas:- Whether IS can support with setting people up on the system and them moving teams; Working with Pat Stocker to ensure that we have everything in place re Information Sharing Agreements;
+Notts Police have concluded a review of ECINs and have highlighted the following areas:- Whether IS can support with setting people up on the system and them moving teams; Working with Pat Stocker to ensure that we have everything in place re Information Sharing Agreements; To implement the learning from the review of ECINs conducted by Information Management; Updating the NCALT package and review training - Notts are now single person dependant on training and this is a risk; Maximising our use of the system, sharing best

-Measure Performance Trend Insight To implement the learning from the review of ECINs conducted by Information Management; Updating the SOP to reflect current practice; Updating the NCALT package and review training - Notts are now single person dependant on training and this is a risk; Maximising our use of the system, sharing best practice between neighbourhood areas; Creating an ECINs area on the new Neighbourhood portal with all relevant information; Exploring opportunities to retrieve performance information form ECINs relating to our use of the system.
+Measure Performance Trend Insight practice between neighbourhood areas; Creating an ECINs area on the new Neighbourhood portal with all relevant information; Exploring opportunities to retrieve performance information form ECINs relating to our use of the system.
 Chief Inspector Kathryn Craner chairs a police board with representatives from each neighbourhood area, MARAC and IOM with any issues reported back to ACC Cooper.
-Recent Key PointsThe ECINS system is used across the Force to support the IOMwork with partners.MARAC has just been piloted in the City.Neighbourhood areas use ECINs to tackle the following indifferent areas of the force:-• Complex Persons Panel/Vulnerable Persons Panel• ASB Management• Hoarders Panel• Hate Crime• CBO/CPW/CPN Recording• Knife Crime A recent proposal was made by Corporate Development to use ECINs as a secure host for project
+Recent Key Points The ECINS system is used across the Force to support the IOM work with partners.
+MARAC has just been piloted in the City.
+Neighbourhood areas use ECINs to tackle the following in different areas of the force:- Complex Persons Panel/Vulnerable Persons Panel ASB Management Hoarders Panel Hate Crime CBO/CPW/CPN Recording Knife Crime A recent proposal was made by Corporate Development to use ECINs as a secure host for project paperwork and associated materials is under consideration by the programme team.